liberland/Constitution/Constitution.md

 #### § 1: Prohibition of Non-Consensual Taxation

 1. The Government shall not impose any form of taxation or similar rules expropriating money from Persons without their direct and informed consent, either directly or by proxy.
-2. The Government shall neither induce nor allow in its jurisdiction any other institution or Person to impose and unilaterally enforce taxes or tax-like measures without the taxpayer's direct and informed consent.
+2. The Government shall neither induce nor allow in its jurisdiction any other institution or Person to impose and unilaterally enforce taxes or tax-like measures without the contributor's direct and informed consent.

 #### § 2: Voluntary Participation in Social Insurance